TianhaoW/tianhaow.github.io/index.md

 ## About me
 I am a fifth year Math Ph.D. student at UC Irvine working on Arithmetic Algebraic Geometry.
 I am about to graduate in 2026 June, and I am currently looking for internship opportunities in quantitative finance and data science.
+Here is an pdf version of my [Resume](resources/cv.pdf).

 ## Education
 - **University of California, Irvine**. *Ph.D. in Mathematics, Sept 2020 -